Never Have I Ever (TV series): Critical response

-On Rotten Tomatoes, the first season holds an approval rating of 95% based on 61 reviews, with an average rating of 7.80/10; the second season holds a 94% based on 35 reviews and an average rating of 8.30/10; and the third season has a rating of 91% and an average rating of 8.50/10 based on 22 reviews.
-The website's critical consensus for the first season reads, "Never Have I Ever's fresh take on the coming-of-age comedy is hilariously honest, sweetly smart, and likely to have viewers falling head over heels for charming newcomer Maitreyi Ramakrishnan" while the website's critical consensus for the second season reads, "Though Never Have I Ever's sophomore season at times suffers from tonal commitment issues, nuanced writing and an utterly charming cast make it easy to forgive and enjoy."
-On Metacritic, it has a weighted average score of 81 out of 100 based on 32 critics, indicating "universal acclaim".
+On Rotten Tomatoes, the first season holds an approval rating of 97% based on 61 reviews, with an average rating of 8.0/10; the second season holds a 94% based on 36 reviews and an average rating of 8.30/10; the third season has a rating of 92% and an average rating of 8.30/10 based on 25 reviews; the fourth season holds a 96% based on 23 reviews.
+The website's critical consensus for the first season reads, "Never Have I Ever's fresh take on the coming-of-age comedy is hilariously honest, sweetly smart, and likely to have viewers falling head over heels for charming newcomer Maitreyi Ramakrishnan".
+The website's critical consensus for the second season reads, "Though Never Have I Ever's sophomore season at times suffers from tonal commitment issues, nuanced writing and an utterly charming cast make it easy to forgive and enjoy," while the website's critical consensus for the third season reads, "Never has this charming coming of age series ever let down its fans, and this third season continues the winning streak by approaching the angst of teenage romance with frankness and charm."
+The fourth season, the website's critical consensus reads, "Chronicling its lovable band of high schoolers' senior year with characteristic charm and grace, Never Have I Ever graduates with full honors as an exemplary ode to growing pains."
+On Metacritic, the show has a overall weighted average score of 81 out of 100 based on 39 critics, indicating "universal acclaim".

 Rohan Naahar from The Hindustan Times described the show as "something like Fresh Off the Boat, but it does a much better job at balancing the comedy and the drama", along with praising how Devi, Nalini, and Kamala were "written with depth".
 Naahar also praised how Devi's "repulsive [behavior] makes her a real person".
 Petrana Radulovic from Polygon stated that it was "easy to invest in [the] characters because they feel like real teenagers with real specificities", also praising the series for "highlighting little details in the Indian-American, first-generation immigrant, and Gen-Z high-school experiences", along with praising the "specific humor, which then fold into the plot and turn from just funny bits into meaningful commentary".
-In contrast to most other critics, Pallabi Dey Purkayastha from The Times Of India described the show as going "overboard with stereotyping", mentioning "clichés circling the Indian diaspora that would have held some relevance if this were the 80s or 90s", although still rating the series 3.5 out of 5 stars and describing John McEnroe's narration as "hilarious".
+In contrast to most other critics, Pallabi Dey Purkayastha from The Times of India described the show as going "overboard with stereotyping", mentioning "clichés circling the Indian diaspora that would have held some relevance if this were the 80s or 90s", although still rating the series 3.5 out of 5 stars and describing John McEnroe's narration as "hilarious".